TeeMonk/google-sheets-tables/README.md

 ```

 ### `addItem(item)`
 Takes table `item` object and appends it to the source sheet.
-Item properties must reflect sheet columnsit terms of number and  descriptions.
+Item properties must reflect sheet columns in terms of number and  descriptions.
 ```javascript
   var item = {};
   item["CustomerID"] = 6;